aasis21/visual_recognition/assign2/README.md

 We achieved approx 98% accuracy an course classification and 84% accuracy on fine classification.

 ### Code
-File Included in code folder:
+File Included in src folder:

 COARSE :
     coarse.py : For Coarse Classification